Grow a Garden Mutation Stacking Guide — How Mutations Stack for Maximum Sheckle Value

 What is the maximum multiplier achievable through mutation stacking?

-The theoretical maximum stacking multiplier using confirmed mutations is Voidtouched (135x) × Celestial (120x) × Shocked (100x) = 1,620,000x combined on a crop's base Sheckle value.
-This assumes all three mutations are available and compatible.
-Values verified by Morgan Blake through in-game testing as of the latest patch.
+The theoretical maximum stacking multiplier using confirmed mutations as of March 2026 is Abyssal (240x) × Celestial (120x) × Shocked (100x) = 2,880,000x combined on a crop's base Sheckle value.
+Abyssal is a combination mutation requiring Eclipsed + Voidtouched simultaneously.
+Values verified by Morgan Blake through in-game testing as of the March 7, 2026 Harvest Party patch.

 How does Blood Moon event affect mutation stacking?